satyajitghana/ProjektDepth/docs/source/thejourney.model.rst

 All of them using a variation of Encoder-Decoder architecture

+Various Papers were surveyed to find that UNet with Residual connections work best, also multiple encoder-decoder networks can be combined together to form a new network.

+1. Stacked U-Nets: A No-Frills Approach to Natural Image Segmentation: `<https://arxiv.org/pdf/1804.10343.pdf>`_ :This inspired me to stack the decoder part of my network to give two outputs

+2. Depth Estimation and Semantic Segmentation from a Single RGB Image Using a Hybrid Convolutional Neural Network: `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6514714/>`_
+:Various loss functions were inspired from this

+3. Road Extraction by Deep Residual U-Net `<https://arxiv.org/abs/1711.10684>`_ :I referred this to create the ResUNet

+4. Transfer Learning for Brain Tumor Segmentation `<https://arxiv.org/abs/1912.12452>`_ : Brain Tumor Segmentation done using UNet

 So we went with that combined with my knowledge that residual networks have proved to be really good, and for segmentation a UNet kind of architecture is good, finally we created a custom Residual-UNet architecture, with Single Encoder - Double Decoder and Residual Connections between them